opensearch-project/project-website/_posts/2023-02-07-Announcing-Data-Prepper-2.1.0.md

 can support an arbitrary number of indexes using a single sink.
 For example, if you have logs with different application identifiers, you can route events to an index specific to each application.

-Data Prepper also now also allows routing documents to specific OpenSearch shards using the existing `routing` parameter in OpenSearch.
-The new `routing_field` property on the OpenSearch sink will use properties from events to specify how to route within OpenSearch.
-Most users prefer allowing OpenSearch to generate document IDs and choose the shard from that.
+Data Prepper also now allows you to route documents to specific OpenSearch shards using the existing OpenSearch `routing` parameter.
+The new `routing_field` property on the OpenSearch sink will use properties from events to specify how to route them within OpenSearch.
+Most users prefer allowing OpenSearch to generate document IDs and choosing the shard from that.
 However, Data Prepper now allows you to specify these values explicitly.

 Going hand in hand with the routing field, Data Prepper now lets you specify a complex field to